ync-datascience/hack4climate/submission-template/README.md

 # hack4climate Submission Example.

 This is a sample submission repository for the hackathon.
 You can fork this repo and use this as a starting point.
-You do not have send a pull request for this repo.
+You do not have to send a pull request for this repo.
 This is just a sample of what your repo should look like when you submit it **before 6pm on 16th March**.
 Upload your code in a folder called `codebase`.
 Upload your presentation and any images to the folder `presentation`.

 If you are not comfortable using git or with forking this repository, ask a mentor for help!
 Alternatively, email yncdata@gmail.com with all your code, your presentation, and a brief writeup of your project.